Noor-Ismot/Python-daily-log/README.md

 - The else clause in loops executes a block of code when the loop completes normally, but not if it is terminated by a break statement.
 - While loops execute a block of code as long as a specified condition is true, and require careful management of loop counters to avoid infinite loops.
 - The pass statement can be used as a placeholder in loops to avoid syntax errors when no action is needed.

+# LEARN PYTHON : DAY 5 - Function
+- Functions are blocks of code that run when called and can return data.
+- Functions help avoid code repetition.
+- Functions can return data using the return statement.
+- If a function lacks a return statement, it returns None by default.
+- The pass statement allows creating function placeholders without code.
+- Functions can accept arguments to customize their behavior.
+- Default parameter values allow functions to have optional arguments.
+- Keyword arguments enable passing arguments by name for clarity.
+- Python follows the LEGB rule for variable name lookup: Local, Enclosing, Global, Built-in.
+- Variable scope determines where variables can be accessed within functions.
+- The global keyword allows modifying global variables within functions.
+- Functions can return values to the calling code.
+- The pass statement can be used in functions to create empty function bodies.
+- *args allows passing a variable number of positional arguments to functions.
+- **kwargs allows passing a variable number of keyword arguments to functions.